KnownStormChaser/master-weather-model-list/models/ensemble_models/global/geps.md

 - **Is the data free?** Yes
 - **Is the data downloadable?** Yes
 - **Data formats:** GRIB2
+- **Grid:** Global latitude–longitude grid (0.5°)
 - **Official download location:**
   https://eccc-msc.github.io/open-data/msc-data/nwp_geps/readme_geps-datamart_en/

 ---

 ## Notes
-GEPS is widely used in Canada for medium-range forecasting and contributes to multi-model ensemble systems.
+GEPS is used operationally in Canada for medium-range probabilistic forecasting and contributes to multi-model ensemble systems.

-As with all ensemble systems, GEPS outputs should be interpreted probabilistically rather than as a single forecast.
+As with all ensemble systems, GEPS output should be interpreted probabilistically rather than as a single forecast.

 ---